meysubb/Sports_Data_Reference/README.md

 Figured I would use this as a repo to document and update where to find data for various different sports.

-The goal is to make it a bit easier for people to find what the sports datat they are looking for.
+The goal is to make it a bit easier for people to find what the sports data they are looking for.

 ## Languages